List of BC Ferries accidents and incidents: Tsawwassen ferry terminal

 On May 29, 2019, a man stole a taxi at the Tsawwassen ferry terminal before nearly striking a Delta Police Department vehicle in a parking lot off the ferry causeway at high speed.
 The officer occupying the cruiser immediately called for backup and chased after the man when he exited the taxi and fled on foot.
 The officer had the man at gunpoint shortly thereafter, when the man pulled a knife.
 The officer ordered the man to drop the knife, and tased him three times after he failed to comply.
 Over the next 15 minutes, 9 officers responded, however the man then pulled a pipe from his backpack as well, and goaded the officers to shoot him.
 The officers fired no shots, and continued attempts to de-escalate the situation, using tasers and 40mm less-lethal launchers, however the man ultimately turned the knife on himself, stabbing his neck repeatedly.
 Attempts were made to save the man's life, however he died from his injuries shortly thereafter.
 A toxicology reported later revealed that the man had methamphetamine in his system at the time, and the Independent Investigations Office (IIO) subsequently cleared the Delta Police Department of any wrongdoing in regards to this incident.

 On November 4, 2020, police were called to the terminal after a man ran through traffic and into the ocean due to being denied boarding onto a ferry in the early hours of the morning.
 Police coaxed the man out of the water, only to have him attempt to walk into traffic a second time.
-The man was then taken into protective custody for mental health reasons, as a result.
+The man was taken into protective custody for mental health reasons.

 Police were again called to the terminal later that day after a woman caused a disturbance while refusing to wear a mask during the COVID-19 pandemic.
 Officers reportedly escorted the woman off-site, to another location.
 These two incidents left the Spirit of British Columbia running 49 minutes behind schedule.

+On September 13, 2026, two people were rescued after being spotted in the water near the terminal after their fishing vessel sank.
+Rescue boats were deployed from both the Coastal Renaissance and the Spirit of British Columbia, which transported the rescued individuals to the terminal, where they were met by local police and emergency health services and were transported to hospital in stable condition.
+This incident left the 3:15 sailing bound for Duke Point running 73 minutes behind schedule, and with delays expected on sailings until 10:45pm that night.